mcmayer/haskell-lfsr/README.md

 The project struture is as follows:

-`lfsr/` has the C implementing a maximum length 16-bit [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
-The malloc'ed `struct` is unnecessary, but mimicks how a more complicated C library would work.
-The point is not to have the most efficient LFSR implementation, but a somewhat meaningful workload for benchmarking and investigating the efficiency of Haskell programs.
+`lfsr/` has the C implementing of a maximum length 16-bit LFSR.
+For more information on LFSRs see the [Wikipedia article](https://en.wikipedia.org/wiki/Linear-feedback_shift_register), from where the LFSR implementation was taken.
+Note that the malloc'ed `struct` is unnecessary, but mimicks how a more complicated C library would work.
+The point is not to have the most efficient LFSR implementation, but some workload for benchmarking and investigating the efficiency of Haskell programs.

 `src/` has module `LFSR` which is the Haskell wrapper for the C source code.